 Things to do when you wake up to make your morning better

 Our first few tips for a better, more efficient morning are things to do right when you wake up.

-- Make your bed fast with Kitelinens, the most comfortable cotton sheets.
+- Make your bed fast with Kitelinens, the premium cotton sheets.
 From famous entrepreneurs/biohackers like Tim Ferriss to US Navy four-star Admiral William Harry McRaven, high-performing individuals agree on something: making your bed every day is the first step in a productive and successful day.
 Physically making your bed makes you committed to staying out of it.
 It signals that the day has begun.
 A clean bed is also one less distraction and eyesore during your day, reminding you of something you didn’t do.
 It’s especially important to make your bed if you’re working from home.
-Kitelinens Stay-Tucked Sheets improve this important aspect of your morning routine by simplifying the chore of making your bed.
+Kitelinens premium cotton sheets improve this important aspect of your morning routine by simplifying the chore of making your bed.
 All you have to do is pull up the top sheet, straighten your comforter/duvet out, and go!
 No tucking or mattress lifting needed.
-If waking up is hard because you dread the chore of making your bed, eliminate this hurdle with Kitelinens.
-With our sheets, there’s no more excuses for not starting your day with a neatly made bed.
+If waking up is hard because you dread the chore of making your bed, eliminate this hurdle with Kitelinens premium quality cotton bed sheets.
+With our unique premium cotton sheets, there’s no more excuses for not starting your day with a neatly made bed.
 Shop Kitelinens cotton bed sheets on sale in various sizes here:

 - Kitelinens Luxury King Size Bed Sheets

 - Kitelinens Cotton Sateen Sheets Queen

 - Kitelinens Premium Quality Cotton Bed Sheets - Full